wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

     * `Analyst` is the role of the added user
     * `John Doe` is the user who added a new user

-## OpsGenie notification if 2 or more incidents were detected in one second
+## Opsgenie notification if 2 or more incidents were detected in one second

-If 2 or more incidents with the application server or database were detected in one second, the notification about this event will be sent to OpsGenie.
+If 2 or more incidents with the application server or database were detected in one second, the notification about this event will be sent to Opsgenie.

 ![!Example of a trigger sending the data to Splunk](../../images/user-guides/triggers/trigger-example3.png)

 **To test the trigger**, it is required to send the attack exploiting an active vulnerability to the protected resource.
 The Wallarm Console → **Vulnerabilities** section displays active vulnerabilities detected in your applications and the examples of attacks that exploit these vulnerabilities.

 If the attack example is sent to the protected resource, Wallarm will record the incident.
-Two or more recorded incidents will trigger sending the following notification to OpsGenie:
+Two or more recorded incidents will trigger sending the following notification to Opsgenie:

 ```
 Please make attention!
 Notification about incidents is triggered: The number of incidents for the server, database in 1 second exceeds 1